ijl20/cambridge_coffee_pot/README.md

 This is understandable as often they will have spent weeks or months just trying to get the measurement sensor to actually work reliably.

 The effect of this is you end up with a 'weight sensor' that either has a built in period for repeatedly sending its reading, or it can be 'polled' by a server somewhere that periodically asks for its reading.
 Either way you end up with a sensor that doesn't really care about the thing it's measuring, and neither does the server, so long as the data flow adheres to the once-a-minute (or whatever) regular schedule.

 Maybe someone comes along and asks for the data with less system-related latency.
 The sensor / system developer will always, and I mean always, respond with one of two answers: (1) you don't need the data more quickly, or (2) shall I send the data twice as 'fast' (i.e. every 30 seconds).

-The truth is the required 'timeliness' (or acceptable latency) of the reading depends considerably on the state of the the thing being measured.
+The truth is the required 'timeliness' (or acceptable latency) of the reading depends considerably on the state of the 'thing' being measured.
 E.g. A traffic speed sensor on a highway that sends the prevailing traffic speed once a minute is better than no sensor, but there is no good reason it would send the readings "72,75,71,69,0" at regular intervals.
 Hopefully that last reading of ZERO could be sent within a millisecond of being measured, rather the possibly waiting 59 seconds to send it as a regular update.
 And a design that simply sends the measured speeds *every* millisecond is pretty dumb.

 This issue regarding the timeliness of sensor data is pervasive, particularly in urban and in-building sensor systems.